Colorado Payroll Tax Registration

 2. Complete the Application for a Withholding Tax Account

-Log into MyBizColorado and complete the business filing wizard to register for a withholding tax account.
+Log in to MyBizColorado and complete the business filing wizard to register for a withholding tax account.
 Online registrations are typically processed by the system immediately, and your account numbers should show up in MyBizColorado on the same day.
 Note: MyBizColorado will assess your sales tax liability during the registration process.

-Colorado Unemployment Insurance Setup
+Colorado Unemployment Insurance Setup for LLC, LLP, Corporation

 1. Create MyBizColorado Account, If Necessary